1.1 Scope

 1.4.1 Energy efficiency metrics

-Seasonal Coefficient Of Performance (SCOP) - overall coefficient of performance of a heat pump using electricity, representative of the heating season, calculated as the reference annual heating demand divided by annual energy consumption for heating, as defined by Ecodesign Commission Regulation (EU) 2016/2281.
+Seasonal Coefficient of Performance (SCOP) - overall coefficient of performance of a heat pump using electricity, representative of the heating season, calculated as the reference annual heating demand divided by annual energy consumption for heating, as defined by BS EN 14825: 2022.

-Seasonal Energy Efficiency Ratio (SEER) – overall energy efficiency ratio of a heat pump working in reverse mode for a representative cooling season, calculated as the reference annual cooling demand divided by the annual energy consumption for cooling, as defined by Ecodesign Commission Regulation (EU) 2016/2281.
+Seasonal Energy Efficiency Ratio (SEER) – overall energy efficiency ratio of a heat pump working in reverse mode for a representative cooling season, calculated as the reference annual cooling demand divided by the annual energy consumption for cooling, as defined by BS EN 14825: 2022.

 In case of any changes regarding the value of CC in relevant regulations or test reporting procedures, the performance indicators will be calculated using the following equations: